Your Big Guide To UK Ethical Trainers Brands

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Did you know that trainers have been rated the most popular shoe in Britain?
-It’s an odd popularity contest to win but behind this left-field statistic are some shocking facts.
+It’s an unusual popularity contest to win but behind this left-field statistic are some shocking facts.
 Namely, people aged 25 to 34 own on average, nine pairs of trainers each.

 It’s not just the 25 to 34-year-olds that are trainer hoarders.
 Global Action Plan says that UK teenagers collectively own a staggering 58 million trainers.
 Almost a third of these shoes – 19 million – were unworn in the last three months.